 GoRuck I/O Cross Trainers

-The GoRuck I/O Cross Trainers are designed and field-tested from the for grueling military exercises.
+The GoRuck I/O Cross Trainers are designed and field-tested for grueling military exercises.
 While they are over-engineered to the hilt, the I/O Cross Trainers still make comfy and understated travel sneakers.

 - Uppers: Full Grain Leather/ Cordura Nylon